trychlos/pwix-modal/README.md

     This method returns a string which is the unique identifier of the new modal.

+- `Modal.buttonFind( button_id [, id ] )`

+    Returns the specfied button as a jQuery object for the specified opened modal, defaulting to the topmost one.

+    Because this method makes a search on the `data-md-btn-id` attribute, it may be irrelevant when a specific footer has been defined.

 - `Modal.close()`

     Close the current modal dialog from the caller.